Money Lessons and Advice for High School Graduates

 Some of you are going on to college or a trade school and some of you are going right to work.
 Find your passion, do what you love.
 You may be working for the next 45 years, so if you love your job, you won’t mind Mondays or getting up at 5 am every morning.

 And it really is okay to change your course.
 It may be midway through college and you may have to attend an extra semester or two, but that is okay as long as you are following your passion.
+I know so many people who pursued a certain degree, worked in that field for 10-15 years and then went back to school because they realized their passion.

 Don’t forget to make a life instead of just making money.
+This is so important!

 You Need a Budget!